 Many blankets are designed to specifically hang over one of the standard mattress sizes.
 The exact size of the blanket may vary, although they are usually at least a few inches wider and longer than the matching bed size.

 Queen blankets measure 90 by 90-100 inches.
-They fit best on a queen mattress, but you can get away with using queen blankets on a thick full bed or a thin king bed if needed.
+They fit best on a queen mattress.
+However, you can get away with using queen blankets on a thick or tall full bed or a thin or short king bed if needed.

 Consider the Amerisleep Allseasons Blanket